dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/_index.md

 ---
-title: "Purchase workflow"
+title: "Purchase API"
 date: 2023-03-02T08:28:16-05:00
 Description: >
-  In Bamboo Payments, the purchase authorization workflow is driven by two factors. _Flow Type_ and _Customer Type_.
+  You can create a purchase using our API.
+The purchase workflow is driven by two factors: _Customer Type_ and _Flow Type_.
 weight: 40
 ---

+## Customer Type
+Regardless of the flow type, you can have either Anonymous o Registered customers.
+Anonymous customers are those who are not registered on the site and make a one-time purchase, and the registered customers are clients that are registered in the website, so can be identified and have extra functionalities such as recurrences.

 ## Flow type
 There are two different workflows that can be used to authorize a purchase: